5 Tips for a Cost-effective Reverse Logistics Strategy

 December 28, 2017 Comments Off on 5 Tips for a Cost-effective Reverse Logistics Strategy

-As the holiday shopping season comes to a close, businesses should consider their next move: Where will all the overstock and returns go?
+As one shopping season or holiday comes to a close and retailers prepare for another, businesses must address a major challenge: Where will all the overstock and returns go?
 The answer certainly isn’t simple; developing an effective reverse logistics program can be overwhelming to many businesses.

 Reverse logistics is the movement of freight from its typical final destination such as a customer’s home or retail location, back up the supply chain to be resold, reconditioned, refurbished, remanufactured, or recycled/disposed.